vinexs/php-framework-boxset/README.md

 ## TODO
 Here are some features wanted to add in future.
 - [x] Add module CMS.
-- [ ] Use transaction in in CRUD action.
+- [ ] Use transaction in CRUD action.
 - [ ] Modify CMS module to support multiple admin role.
 - [ ] Add blog module.
 - [ ] Add shopping module.